IQSS/dataverse/doc/sphinx-guides/source/installation/config.rst

   -- NOTE:

-  -- 1. The database user name "dvnapp" is hard-coded here - they will (may) -- need to change it to match their database setup:
+  -- 1. The database user name "dvnapp" is hard-coded here - it may -- need to be changed to match your database user name;

-  -- 2. This sequence starts with 1, but the MINVALUE may be adjusted, according to the -- needs of the specific Dataverse installation.
+  -- 2. In the code below, the sequence starts with 1, but it can be adjusted by -- changing the MINVALUE as needed.

   CREATE SEQUENCE datasetidentifier_seq
     INCREMENT 1